daaku/cssdalek/readme.md

 will include the selector.
 That is, the relationships are not actually checked for.

-1. Attribute selectors are all included if the attribute name is found.
+1. Attribute selectors are included if the attribute name is found.
+The value and type of operation is ignored.

 1. Psuedo elements and children are essentially ignored, and only the rest of the selector determines usage.